jodebane/Budgeting-App/README.md

 # Budgeting-App
-App for budgeting with python and mySQL
+App for personal budgeting with python and mySQL

+Allows the user to create, edit, view, and delete personal budgets in an SQL database